Attraction of the Week: Pluto-Palooza at the Lowell Observatory

 There are 4 telescopes at the Anderson Mesa research location, just 10 miles Southeast of Flagstaff.
 The 72 inch Perkins telescope, the 110 inch John S. Hall telescope, the 31 inch NURO telescope, and the Navy Precision Optical Inferferometer are amongst those found here.

-The Rotunda Museum houses several displays including one about the discovery of Pluto in 1930, Lowell’s importance in mapping the moon for the Apollo program, Pervical Lowell’s extensive research on Mars, V.M.
+The Rotunda Museum houses several displays including one detailing the discovery of Pluto in 1930, Lowell’s importance in mapping the moon for the Apollo program, Pervical Lowell’s extensive research on Mars, V.M.
 Slipher’s discover that our universe is expanding, and a history of the Lowell family.
-This is where the Cosmic Zoom presentation is held.
-The museum is open for the nightly shows and the daytime tours.
+The Cosmic Zoom presentation takes place here.
+The museum is open for the nightly shows and daytime tours.

 Things to do during your visit